AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-8-favorite-video-games-of-all-time.md

 ---
-title: My 5 Favorite Video Games of All Time
+title: My 8 Favorite Video Games of All Time
 layout: post
 excerpt: Of all the games I've played, these are the ones I treasure most.
 Take a look at my favorite video games of all time.
 keywords: [favorite video games, best video games of all time, best video games of all time list, favorite video games of all time, best video games list]
 permalink: /blog/:title/
 ---

-Gaming is my not-so-guilty pleasure—it provides a nice escape into another world and serves as a creative outlet, a medium that lets me be who I want to be and to do what I want.
-In no particular order, here are my favorite games of all time.
+Gaming is my not-so-guilty pleasure—it provides a nice escape into another world and serves as a creative outlet, a medium in which I'm free to do whatever I want.
+Here's a discussion of my eight favorite games of all time.

+## 1. The Legend of Zelda: The Minish Cap

+This was my first-ever introduction to video games, and really the only Legend of Zelda game I've ever played.
+So it's kind of a big deal.

+{% include postPicture.html img="minish-cap-intro" format="JPG" alt="Intro text from the Legend of Zelda: The Minish Cap." %}

+I was five years old when my grandfather surprised me with a limited-edition Game Boy Advance SP bundle released by Nintendo of Europe: the [gold-colored handheld console](https://i.etsystatic.com/15746134/r/il/4c527f/1270950534/il_1588xN.1270950534_hzmh.jpg) with the triforce symbol on the back, along with the game in a nice little bundle.

+It's first on this list not only because I'm highly sentimental about it but because it's genuinely a fun game.
+I played it countless times—once on the original console and several more times on the Nintendo DS.

+My GitHub profile picture is concept art of Link and Ezlo that appears at the very end of the game's credits.
+It's a nice reminder of the many good memories from my early childhood.

+*(Fun fact: As a kid, I always thought that Link was Zelda.
+Oops.)*

-## 1. The Elder Scrolls Skyrim
+## 2. The Elder Scrolls Skyrim

 > *"Let me guess, someone stole your sweetroll?"* — Guards of Skyrim